Ahere3a/datascience_for_beginners_challenge1/README.md

-This repository contains two versions of the same text mining challenge from the Microsoft Data Science for Beginners curriculum.
+This repository contains two versions of the same text mining challenge from the Microsoft Data Science for Beginners curriculum. also did you know that RAKE maeans rapid automatic keyword exctraction?crazy!! i thought it just means to rake words yk how a rake works??

 ## 📁 Files